Investing in high value knowledge

 It is therefore also important to ensure that the university laboratories are set in a secure environment, in which the academics are encouraged and motivated and the students are supported in their learning.
 The country as a whole will benefit.

-And by way of a postscript, I am happy to say that two of the five research programmes that have been funded are led by DCU.Explore posts in the same categories: higher education, university comment below, or link to this permanent URL from your own site.
+And by way of a postscript, I am happy to say that two of the five research programmes that have been funded are led by DCU.higher education, university comment below, or link to this permanent URL from your own site.